If you are new to the world of the Stock Market, one of the first things you have to learn is how to read a stock’s price.

 Imagine you live in the Caribbean and you own a Pineapple stand at the local market.

 During harvesting season you have lots of pineapples to sell, in fact you have more pineapples that people to buy them This means the supply of pineapples is higher than demand.
 So, in order to sell all the pineapples and maximize your gross profit, you will reduce your prices to encourage people to buy more.

 When the pineapple season is over, people still want pineapples but you have less to sell.

 You still want to make a good profit, so you increase the price (Asking Price) of your pineapples.
 Because there are more people who want pineapples and fewer pineapples available the price will naturally rise as people will bid higher (Bid Price).
 This means there is more demand than supply.

 Stock Price : Summary

 So what is in a stock price?
 Quite a lot actually.
-Remember 3 things
+Remember 3 things:

 - BID to get RID (the price you will get when you sell a stock)

-Want a structured way to learn about the Stock Market?
+Do you want a structured way to learn about the Stock Market?

 If you wish to enroll for a Free Stock Market Training Course including free E-books and Videos, see the Trading Academy Free